-Scheduled maturities decreased 9 percent in fiscal 2021 compared to fiscal 2020, primarily due to lower operating lease units outstanding.
-Total vehicles sold at lease termination decreased 32 percent in fiscal 2021, compared to fiscal 2020, due to lower units being processed through the dealer direct program and physical auction.
-Higher average used vehicle values during fiscal 2021 resulted in an increase of off-lease vehicles purchased by lessees and dealers at contractual residual value prior to an authorized dealer securing the vehicle.
+Scheduled maturities decreased 4 percent in fiscal 2023 compared to fiscal 2022, primarily due to lower operating lease units outstanding.
+Total vehicles sold at lease termination decreased 57 percent in fiscal 2023, compared to fiscal 2022, due to lower units being processed through the dealer direct program and physical auction.
+Higher average used vehicle values as well as new vehicle inventory constraints during fiscal 2023 resulted in an increase of off-lease vehicles purchased by lessees and dealers at contractual residual value prior to an authorized dealer securing the vehicle.
 Refer to Part 1, Item 1.
 Business, "Finance Operations - Retail and Lease Financing - Remarketing" for additional information on disposal of lease vehicles.